meteor/guide/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-🙌 Thanks for submitting a PR 😃 We should get to it soon.
+🙌 Thanks for making this PR 😃
 -->

 TODO:

 - [ ] If this is a significant change, update [CHANGELOG.md](https://github.com/meteor/guide/blob/master/CHANGELOG.md)
 - [ ] Use `<h2 id="foo">` instead of `## Foo` for headers